asmitachavan121/asmitachavan121.github.io/readme.md

 * socket.io
 * bad-words

+Clone the repository using git command `git clone https://github.com/asmitachavan121/chat-app.git`.
+A new folder named chat-app will be created in the same directory where you run above command.
+Go to the chat-app folder using `cd chat-app` command.
 Install npm in your distro.
-You can install the dependencies by running `npm install ` in the root folder of the application.
+You can install the dependencies by running `npm install ` in the root folder of the application, in this case it is chat-app.
+Run `node src/index.js` to run the application.
+Your app is up and running!

 ### Directory Structure
 - `src/` - source folder which contains all the server-side source code